EtWnn/AlphaTerminal/README.md

 ### 1. raw_replays downloading

-replays are the are the essential material for this project.
+Replays are the are the essential material for this project.
 One replay describes a match that has been played online. it is under the format '.replay' and will be stored in a dedicated folder 'raw_replays' at the root of this project.
 To be able to download replays there are several steps:

 #### a. account creation

 The first thing is to create an account on https://terminal.c1games.com.
 This will be needed to make requests to the Terminal API.
 Once this is done, open the file `tables/terminalAPI.py` and run it.
 It will create a file named 'credentials'.
 Fill it with the credentials of the account you just created.

-#### b. tables setup

-The only data files that are stored by this project are three tables: `users_table`, `algos_table` and  `matches_tables`.
-Those are very useful to be able to download old matches.
-Indeed the Terminal API only allows you to access the 100 last matches of an algos.
-So those three tables are here to get past this limitation.
-They are all stored in the `tables/pkl` folder. \
-The function `updateTables` in `table/tablesManager.py` is here to update the records.

-For your local needs, you will need to execute the function `resetMatchesBool` in `table/tablesManager.py`.

-#### c. downloads
+#### b. downloads

-You can now download every matches you want from the `matches_table`.
-Bear in mind that each replay file weigths about 1.8Mo and there are more than 50k replay in the `matches_table` as of now (24/12/2019).
-The function `downloadEagle` in the file `tables/matchesDownload.py` will download every matches of the Eagle algos serie.
-Our first work will use this series.
+To download the match replays, you will need a `.env` file in the `tables` folder, containing the credentials to the database.
+Owner of the repo should provide these.
+Then, go to the `tables` folder in a terminal, and run `python matchesDownload.py`.
+This will download all matches available in the database.

+> Note: Disclaimer, the database is quite big.
+Downloading all replays took us nearly 24h.

 ### 2. Database construction